-\ The figure for "total headcount" is an overall unduplicated count of credit and noncredit rather than a sum.
+^{} The figure for "total headcount" is an overall unduplicated count of credit and noncredit rather than a sum.

-Source: HCC Databook, Annual Enrollment Trends, Planning, Research, and Organizational Development Enrollment Projections 2018-2027, Maryland Higher Education Commission, July 2018

-The total unduplicated headcount for FY18 was 28,985, representing 14,291 for credit classes and 15,407 for noncredit continuing education programs.
+Source: HCC Databook, Annual Enrollment Trends, Planning, Research, and Organizational Development Enrollment Projections 2020-2029, Maryland Higher Education Commission, July 2020 The total unduplicated headcount for FY20 was 26,143, representing 14,314 for credit classes and 12,313 for noncredit continuing education and workforce development programs.
 The above table also includes a five-year projection and a 10-year projection using the MHEC projections for headcount.
-MHEC's 10-year projection estimates a 39 percent increase for full-time credit enrollments and a 30 percent increase for part-time credit enrollments.
-Overall, the 10-year MHEC projection is a 34 percent increase for total credit headcount enrollments, and a 21 percent increase for noncredit headcount enrollments.
-This is higher than the statewide average for all community colleges as reported by MHEC, which shows a 30 percent increase for credit enrollment and an eight percent increase for noncredit enrollment.
+MHEC's 10-year projection estimates a 34 percent increase for full-time credit enrollments and a 25 percent increase for part-time credit enrollments, for a combined overall 10-year projection of 28 percent increase for credit headcount enrollment.
+The MHEC projection for noncredit headcount over the next 10 years is significantly lower at only 4 percent but is consistent with the statewide average.
+The credit enrollment projection for HCC continues to be higher than the overall community college statewide average as reported by the commission, which is a 26 percent increase for credit enrollment over the next 10 years.

 MHEC's forecast for the college is based on the historical relationship between the state's population and past HCC enrollments, as well as the population projections for Howard County.
 MHEC collects, analyzes, and reports enrollment data from all Maryland public colleges and universities.
 For reporting purposes, it separates the data into two categories: 1) full-time students and 2) part-time students; and provides projections for both credit and noncredit enrollments.
 All projection models involve the application of a linear regression analysis to demographic and economic factors.
-The number of students at the community colleges was determined based on recent market share, growth rate of the institution, and the anticipated change in college-age population in each county.
+The number of students at the community colleges was determined based on recent market share, growth rate of the institution, and the anticipated change in college-age population in each county.1

-The commission reports that the community colleges will see a higher percentage growth of full-time undergraduate students than the number of part-time students.
-This is attributed to affordable tuition and fees, trends in high school graduates, and articulation agreements with four-year institutions.
-Specifically, the number of high school graduates is expected to grow over the next six years.
+MHEC reports that the community colleges will see a higher percentage growth of full-time undergraduate students than the number of part-time students.
+This is attributed to the impact of the coronavirus pandemic, virtual learning, affordable tuition and fees, trends in high school graduates, and articulation agreements with four-year institutions.
+Specifically, the number of high school graduates is expected to grow over the next eight years.
 This growth, along with the changes in the per capita disposable income of Maryland residents, will impact institutions.
 The state's projections of economic indicators, such as changes in income, also support this projected growth.